jumadigitalsolutions/terragrunt-aws-static-website-hosting/assets/roles/update-iam-policy-instructions.md

   - `cloudfront:DeleteOriginAccessControl` - To remove OAC

 - **Route53 Permissions**:
+  - `route53:ListTagsForResource` - To view tags for a specific resource
-  - `route53:ListTagsForResource` - To view tags for Route53 resources
+  - `route53:ListTagsForResources` - To view tags for multiple resources
-  - `route53:TagResource`/`route53:UntagResource` - To manage tags
+  - `route53:ChangeTagsForResource` - To add/remove tags for Route53 resources